insberr/argument-parser/README.md

 		};
 	}

-	//  msg, args (named as they key), error, other (has stuff like the prefix used, command and more), parser (parser full contents) async run(msg, { configAction, configOption, setting }, error, other, parsed) {
+	//  msg, args (named as they key), error, other (has stuff like the prefix used, command and more), parsed (parsed full contents) async run(msg, { configAction, configOption, setting }, error, other, parsed) {
 		if (error) {
 			msg.channel.send(error);